 This is as much of a photo album as a trip report of my first time climbing Mount Hood.
 I made a conference trip into an excuse for a nice climb up the south side (Hogsback) route early in the season.
 A lucky snow fall a week before my trip made for great conditions up the route.
 The bergschrund looked much, much bigger and intimidating than in pictures from recent years, so I opted to go west around it, then up to the summit ridge.
-Man oh man was my first peek over the summit ridge and onto the north side of the mountain a rush (read: scary).
-A stiff and gusting breeze made it that much more tricky.
-The view onto the north side of the mountain left me positively drooling to climb harder routes with more exposure.
-It's a mixed blessing, I guess; on the one hand it's something that's very difficult to pull off given my geographical predicament, so I wind up feeling a little bummed.
-On the other, dreams of routes like that sustain me when I walk around flat, grey Michigan.
+Man oh man was my first peek over the summit ridge and onto the north side of the mountain a rush.
+A stiff and gusting breeze made it that much more tricky (Ever notice how you can get hit by a strong gust in the mountains and not even hear it coming?).
+The view onto the north side of the mountain left me wanting to climb harder routes with more exposure.

 I climbed alone (as usual) but I took extra measures to be safe.
 I'm reaching the point where I need to find partners, but I can't resist the chance to climb.